What are Treasury Bills?

 Fifty-two weeks Treasury Bills

-Auction of Fifty-two weeks or 364 days T-Bills happens in every four weeks, unlike the other types of T-Bills.
-Their offering amounts are announced every fourth Thursday, are auctioned on the next Tuesday and issued on the following Thursday.
+Auction of Fifty-two weeks or 364 days T-Bills happens every four weeks, unlike the other types of T-Bills.
+Their offering amounts are announced every fourth Thursday, are auctioned on the next Tuesday, and issued on the following Thursday.

 Ways of Buying Treasury Bills